Change impact analysis

 Change impact analysis (IA) or impact analysis is the analysis of changes within a deployed product or application and their potential consequences.

 Change impact analysis is defined by Bohnner and Arnold as "identifying the potential consequences of a change, or estimating what needs to be modified to accomplish a change", and they focus on IA in terms of scoping changes within the details of a design.
 In contrast, Pfleeger and Atlee focus on the risks associated with changes and state that IA is: "the evaluation of the many risks associated with the change, including estimates of the effects on resources, effort, and schedule".
 Both the design details and risks associated with modifications are critical to performing IA within the change management processes.
-A technical colloquial term is also mentioned sometimes in this context, dependency hell.
+When changes to a software package trigger cascading incompatibility conflicts across its dependency graph, the resulting situation is colloquially known as dependency hell.

 Types of impact analysis techniques

 IA techniques can be classified into three types: